Adroiti/docs-for-code-review-tools/RuboCop/Rails-Validation.md

 ## Description

-This cop checks for the use of old-style attribute validation macros.
+This rule checks for the use of old-style attribute validation macros.

 ## Default configuration